signal-kite/articles/articles/check-list-for-landing-page.md

 Of course, it's not necessarily to follow strict colors, but the tints could be selected in the same way.

 ### 3. Main design
 Do not copy the design of other websites, especially popular ones.
 First of all, your website will look the same, secondly, sometimes the design is pretty controversial and copying is always too obvious what makes bad impression.
 The example: [Gumroad website](https://gumroad.com/).
-To us, they only can use such tasteless style because they are now big and popular.
-But if you try to copy it, your website could look just a poor copy.
+If you try to copy it, your website could look just a poor copy.
 Compare:
 <img src="https://user-images.githubusercontent.com/125164513/221445546-224e2012-d3db-40f5-a68e-2dffb35d1086.png" width="500"/>

 and
 <img src="https://user-images.githubusercontent.com/125164513/221445686-e50abf0a-7df7-4d65-aa4b-fe7cbf3f5946.png" width="500"/>

-Don't do that!
+**Don't do that!**
 But what you can do is to borrow the ideas, layout, designs.
 "Borrow" means you do not blatantly copy but just use the ideas and apply to your own website.
 2 great sources of inspirations: [Lapa Ninja](https://www.lapa.ninja) and [Landingfolio](https://www.landingfolio.com/).